refractored/sandwich-delivery/README.md

-## Submarine Delivery
+## 🥪 Submarine Delivery 🥪
-Submarine Delivery is a small little project I am making in my freetime.
+Submarine Delivery is a small project I am doing in my free time.
+The purpose is to learn go hopefully

-The end goal is for the bot to be like the old Sandwich Delivery bot (or virtual diner bot)
+The end goal is for the bot to be like the old Sandwich Delivery bot (or Virtual Diner Bot)

 If you find any bugs, please [create an issue](../../issues/new)!